There were days when boys were boys and masculinity was respected. Well, not anymore.

 The ability to control one’s emotions is precisely what APA considers to be toxic.
 However, there are many examples that can be though of where controlling one’s emotions is not only useful, but is actually vital.

-Imagine what would happen if the surgeon that is about to operate on you looses his cool and explodes because of the fear.
-Imagine what would happen if the soldiers on the battlefield who have just lost their comrade would vent their anger out by indiscriminately shooting at the closest people they can find.
+Imagine what would happen if a surgeon that is about to operate on you loses his cool and explodes because of the fear.
+Imagine what would happen if a soldiers on a battlefield who have just lost their comrade would vent their anger out by indiscriminately shooting at the closest people they can find.
 Imagine if a leader of your country would not turn up at a planned international summit purely because he has too much mental baggage to deal with and is tired.
-Or even worse, if an US president tells the leader of North Korea exactly what he thinks during the negotiations about nuclear disarmament.
+Or even worse, if the US president tells the leader of North Korea exactly what he thinks during the negotiations about nuclear disarmament.
 All of these are examples of what it’s like not to keep your emotions under control.

-And you don’t have to be a US president to rip full benefits of Stoicism.
-As well as turning you into a mature individual that people want to be around, it will tremendously benefit your career of an IT professional.
+And you don’t have to be the US president to rip full benefits of Stoicism.
+As well as turning you into a mature individual that people want to be around, it will tremendously benefit your career as an IT professional.